Rothamsted/graphql-api/README.md

-# KnetMiner Platform API BETA
+# KnetMiner GraphQL API BETA

 We are beginning to migrate the existing KnetMiner REST API built using the OndexGraph library and Java Spring to the [GRANDstack](https://grandstack.io/).
 As we transition to GRAND, our first goal is to rebuild 11+ API endpoints using [Apollo-GraphQL](https://www.apollographql.com/), the [Neo4j GraphQL Library](https://neo4j.com/product/graphql-library/) and our Neo4j DB which are modelled using [BioSchemas](https://bioschemas.org/) and serveral ontologies.